Derek Chisora: Chisora vs. Klitschko

 During the Klitschko vs Chisora post-fight press conference, David Haye was present amongst the media in attendance.
 Haye began a verbal confrontation with both Klitschko, and his manager Bernd Bonte, challenging the WBC champion to a fight.
 Boente claimed Haye had turned down an opportunity to fight Klitschko, and that he would not get a second opportunity.
 Chisora then intervened, calling Haye an "embarrassment", and challenged Haye to a fight, to which Haye responded that Chisora had lost "three fights in a row".
 Haye continued his verbal assault.
 Chisora taunted Haye, asking him "how's your toe?", and then left the stage to confront Haye face to face and, in front of the assembled media, the two British fighters and several bystanders became involved in a mass brawl.
 Haye threw punches at Chisora whilst holding a bottle in one hand, leading to Chisora accusing Haye of glassing him.
 Chisora's trainer Don Charles was also involved in the brawl and Haye's long-time trainer Adam Booth received a cut to the forehead whilst trying to break things up;

 Booth would later accuse one of Chisora's entourage of striking him with a bottle during the confrontation, though the cause turned out to be a camera tripod that had been picked up and brandished by Haye at the end of the melee, whilst in the aftermath, Chisora was caught on video threatening to "shoot Haye".

 German authorities sought both Haye and Chisora following their involvement in the brawl.
 On 19 February 2012, Chisora and Charles were arrested by German police at Munich Airport.
 Police detained Chisora, but released him without charge following questioning, whilst urging Haye to turn himself in.
 On 21 February 2012, Haye and Chisora both released formal statements about the incident.
 While Chisora "wholeheartedly" apologised for his involvement, Haye was less contrite, refusing to issue a direct apology for his involvement, claiming he had acted in self-defence.

+Issues with WBC and BBBofC

 Subsequent to a hearing in March the following year regarding the incident, Chisora had his British boxing license withdrawn, and the WBC initiated a motion to ban Chisora indefinitely and fine him for his involvement.